 Vampires are an entirely new species and have only just begun to emerge in Ga'leah.
 For this reason, their culture is still being discovered.

-chipping away at the land, turning the sea to liquid Blight and destroying the great Yarrow, many began to doubt the effectiveness of the Pantheon.
-As more and more gods fell to the darkness, even the Reapers who had sworn themselves to the Soul Reaper’s service were concerned that their goddess, even their Pantheon, could no longer protect them.
+chipping away at the land and destroying even the gods themselves, many began to doubt the effectiveness of the Pantheon.
+As more and more gods fell to the darkness, even the Reapers who had sworn themselves to the Soul Reaper’s service were concerned that their goddess, could no longer protect them.

 It was only by chance that one of their number learned that it was possible to turn his back upon the Soul Reaper and the Pantheon and yet live.
 He learned that by drinking the blood of the living, his abilities as a Soul Reaper were perverted in such a way as to allow him to harvest life from the living and thereby live without the blessing of the Pantheon.
 This knowledge he took back to the Reapers, some of whom followed him into a life of sacrilege against the gods.

 Dracula was the first of the Reapers to become a Vampire.
-The second to join him was a former Red Riding Hood who he took at his first 'bride' and Queen.
+The second to join him was a former Red Riding Hood who he took as his first 'bride' and Queen.
 Other Reapers soon followed.

 A Vampire cannot reproduce sexually.
-Since the Reapers turned their backs upon the Pantheon, the gift of children has been revoked by the Matchmaker.
-The only way for a Vampire to make another Vampire is to drain the other creature of blood and ‘Reap’ the soul as they would have done once as Reapers of the goddess of Death.
+Since the Reapers turned their backs upon the Pantheon, the gift of children has been revoked.
+The only way for a Vampire to make another Vampire is to drain the other creature of blood and ‘Reap’ the soul as they would have done once as Reapers of the Goddess of Death.
 Once Reaped, it is up to the soul of the individual in question.
 They can either drink blood and become a Vampire themselves, or wait for a Reaper to take them to the Afterlife

 A Vampire’s existence in the limbo between the living and the dead carries with it many boons.
 Vampires are fast, agile, strong, and stealthy.
 Vampires also have enhanced senses and can see and hear much better than any human

-Just as when they were Reapers, Vampires capable of being incorporeal.
+Just as when they were Reapers, Vampires are capable of being incorporeal.
 However, unlike Reapers, they cannot go undetected by all but the gods.
-Instead, when a Vampire become incorporeal, they take on a mist or fog like appearance.
+Instead, when a Vampire becomes incorporeal, they take on a mist or fog like appearance.
 As with all of their abilities, using it will cause them to burn through the blood they’ve ingested much more quickly.
 Of all of their powers, becoming mist is the most draining and cannot be sustained for long without fear of draining themselves completely and disintegrating.

 While far from immortal, a Vampire will not age in any traditional sense.
-So long as they continue to feed and evade capture by the Lupins or other agents of the Pantheon, a Vampire could potentially live many hundred or even thousands of years.
-If a Vampire ceases feeding or burns away the blood they have ingested too quickly, the run the risk of draining themselves into oblivion.
+So long as they continue to feed and evade capture by the Lupins or other agents of the Pantheon, a Vampire could potentially live many hundreds or even thousands of years.
+If a Vampire ceases feeding or burns away the blood they have ingested too quickly, they run the risk of draining themselves into oblivion.
 They will, quite literally, disintegrate and cease to exist.

 - Beheading: The Forebearer decreed that when a Vampire’s head was removed from their body, that all Time would cease for them and that they would, in effect, suffer a death from which there was no return and no peace.

-- Lupin: The Lupin were named by the Huntsman as the enemy of the Vampire.
+- Lupin: The Lupin were named by the Huntsman as the enemy of the Vampire before their rebirth and his ultimate sacrifice.
 Some were tasked with hunting the Vampires and most were ordered to kill them if found.
 Vampires are susceptible to injury from the fangs or claws of a Lupin.
 Such injuries will not heal quickly and often cause the Vampire some measure of pain, depending upon the severity of the injury, unless they are able to drink the blood of the Lupin who injured them.